kbairak/outbox/README.md

 ### Medium priority

-- [ ] See what Python versions are supported
 - [ ] RabbitMQ prefetch
 - [ ] Fetch multiple messages at once from outbox table
 - [ ] Channel/connection pooling